vileen/japanese-flashcards/README.md

 - **Visual category sections** - Characters organized with beautiful section headers
 - **Drag to select** - Click/tap and drag across characters to select multiple at once
 - **Smart selection** - Automatically selects or deselects based on first character touched
-- Selected characters are highlighted with a ✓ checkmark
+- Selected characters highlighted with colored border and subtle background
 - Selection persists across sessions and systems
 - Use "Select All" button per category or "All" button for everything
 - Filter by status: All, Selected, or Need Practice
 - Sections show character counts and hide when empty
+- Real-time SRS statistics update as you select characters

 ### 3. Practice Modes

 **Review Mode (Recommended):**
 - Uses spaced repetition algorithm (SM-2) for optimal retention
+- Shuffled order to prevent pattern memorization
 - Only shows cards due for review
-- 4-level quality assessment:
+- 4-level quality assessment (2×2 grid on mobile, 1×4 on desktop):
   - **Again** - Wrong, review in 10 minutes
   - **Hard** - Difficult, review in 1 day
   - **Good** - Correct, review in 3+ days
   - **Easy** - Perfect, review in 7+ days
 - Automatically adjusts review intervals based on performance
-- Dashboard shows: Due Today, New Cards, Learning Cards
+- Live SRS dashboard shows: Due Today, New Cards, Learning Cards
+- Bidirectional testing (character ⇄ romaji)

 **Multiple Choice Mode:**
 - Randomly shows either character or romaji